gfranko/Document-Bootstrap/README.markdown

 Document-Bootstrap
 ==================

-A Boilerplate project that incorporates JavaScript libraries, jQuery plugins, and Twitter Bootstrap to save developers time when creating project pages and providing users with custom project builds.
+A Boilerplate HTML page that incorporates JavaScript libraries, jQuery plugins, and Twitter Bootstrap to save developers time when creating an open-source project page.

 [Homepage](http://gregfranko.com/Document-Bootstrap/)